-West Coast Thunder (WCT) first originated in May of 2000.
+West Coast Thunder Memorial Day motorcycle Ride first originated in May of 2000.
 Founded by Pat Delahunty, Steve Cifelli, Steve Aragon, George Helton, Lucky & Theresa Delaney, Rich Greenberg, and D. J. Quinn.
-Delahunty first thought of the idea in May of 1999 while watching the documentary “Letters from the Trenches.
+Delahunty first thought of the idea in May of 1999 while watching the documentary Letters from the Trenches.

 Each Year upwards of 7,500 motorcyclists pack the street of Indiana Avenue in Riverside, California to observe and participate in the tradition of West Coast Thunder.

-West Coast Thunder [a 501 (c) (3) non-profit corporation].
-West Coast Thunder continues to be the major contributor of funds to the Riverside National Cemetery.
-Completed projects include construction of the National POW / MIA Memorial (dedicated in 2005), repairs to the Medal of Honor Memorial, financial support to the RNC Memorial Honor Detail, and funding each July of the Concert for Heroes.
+West Coast Thunder is the major contributor of funds to Riverside National Cemetery, the largest in the United States National Cemetery System.
+Completed projects include the construction of the National POW / MIA Memorial (dedicated in 2005), repairs to the Medal of Honor Memorial, financial support to the Riverside National Cemetery Memorial Honor Detail, and funding each July for the Concert for Heroes.

 These financial gifts have funded cemetery projects, including purchasing flower cones and assisting in the monthly burials of indigent and unaccompanied homeless Veterans.